 We recommend you make color decisions based on metal chip samples to ensure that you are choosing your ideal steel building color.

 Most metal building manufacturers offer panels and trim for commercial, industrial, agricultural, residential, and architectural paneling as well as standing seam paneling in a wide variety of colors to match the surrounding buildings or to display your signature colors.

 Look at the warranty period for the panels you select so you know when you may have to refinish them.
-Steel building manufacturers offer warranty periods from 10 to 40 years depending on the type of panel and the coating.
+Steel building manufacturers offer warranty periods from 10 to 40 years, depending on the type of panel and the coating.
 For instance, we offer panels coated with products from AkzoNobel such as CERAM-A-STAR®, POLYDURE®, and TRINAR®.
-We also offer panels coated with commodity polyester finishes.
+We also provide panels coated with commodity polyester finishes.

 If you are going “green” many panel coatings have Energy Star approval and provide LEED points.
 Most metal panels and trim are recyclable and are, themselves, made of recycled materials.